worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0004-01-04-code-smells-magic-number.md

 ## Smell Three: Magic Number

 + Literal values in the code
-+ Can’t understand meaning of the number from it’s value
++ Can’t understand meaning of the number from its value
 + e.g. OxDEADBEEF, 3.14159

 Notes: First is a famous IBM error code, second is Pi